ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 {:pre: .pre}

 # Secure and resilient multi-region Kubernetes clusters with Cloud Internet Services
 Generally, Kubernetes cluster ensures containerized appliation HA with multiple workers grouped within cluster.
 When certain worker does not work, the other workers within the same cluster will serve the internet requests which is apprarent to users.
-Furthermore, to provide HA at zone level by putting workers in multiple zones within the same region and eventually you would want more regions.
+Furthermore, to provide HA at zone level, workers can be put in multiple zones within the same region but eventually you would want more regions.
 This is not only for resiliency but also serving the requests closer to the users.

 This tutorial highlights how Cloud Internet Services can be integrated with Kubernetes clusters to deliver a secure and resilient solution across multiple regions.